sipb/homeworld/docs/deploy.md

     $ git clone git@github.mit.edu:sipb/hyades-cluster $HOMEWORLD_DIR

 Make sure to verify that you have the correct commit hash, out of band.

+## Autodeploy configuration

+To get an autodeploy configuration:

+    $ cp deploy-chroot/setup.yaml.in $HOMEWORLD_DIR
+    $ deploy-chroot/generate-setup.py <x>

+Here `<x>` is a byte which must be unique per machine if you plan to do multiple concurrent autodeploys.

 # Configuring SSH